chainflip-io/chainflip-eth-contracts/README.md

 ### Running Tests

+We use the `hardhat` EVM for testing, since we use EIP1559 opcodes.

 ```bash
 # Run without the stateful tests, because they take hours
 brownie test --network hardhat --stateful false